OAGi/Score/docs/user_guide/index.rst

       the owner of the Agency ID List, or

-   2. Click on the ellipsis in the last column of the code list to transfer the ownership and select “Transfer Ownership” menu item in the pop-up menu.
+   2. Click on the ellipsis in the last column of the code list to transfer the ownership and select "Transfer Ownership" menu item in the pop-up menu.

 4. A dialog is displayed to select a developer.
 Use the filter on the top to find the desired developer and check the checkbox in front of it.

-5. Click the “Transfer” button.
+5. Click the "Transfer" button.

 Manage Context
 --------------